Maintaining Your Vacant Properties

 What Can You Do?

 Because mold spores are everywhere it is impossible to eliminate spores completely.
 The best way to control mold growth is to control moisture.
-If you see mold growing in your home then you have a water or moisture problem.
+If you see mold growing in your home then you can be certain that you have a water leak or moisture problem.
 The source of the water or moisture needs to be addressed along with the mold cleanup.
 If you clean the mold and do not fix the source, the mold problem will return.

 - The key to mold control is moisture control.